Anderson0421/Anderson0421/README.md

 <h1 align="center">Hi 👋, I'm Anderson</h1>
-<h3 align="center">I am a fulstack developer focused on backend focused on backend.
+<h3 align="center">I am a fullstack developer focused on backend focused on backend.
 I have knowledge of backend technologies such as Python, PHP, JavaScript, MySQL , SQL,Django, Vue, TailwindCSS, In addition, I consider myself a good teammate and an effective leader.</h3>

 - 🔭 I’m currently working on **Portafolio web**